 After the fall of Rome, Florence was caught in the crossfire between the warring Goths and Byzantines and later was invaded by Lombards.
 In the 8th century, during what is known as the Carolingian Period, Florence became part of the Holy Roman Empire and created a feudal system.
 The early middle ages were a period of battles with archrival Lucca, one of the wealthiest Tuscan cities.
-In the 12th century, Florence became a commune, extended the city walls and began to incorporate surrounding hamlets into the city.
+In the 12th century, Florence became a commune, extended the city walls, and began to incorporate surrounding hamlets into the city.
 The Arno River, which had been outside the city’s walls, became the center of the city.

 During this period, there were five main classes of inhabitants – the aristocracy, the merchants and moneylenders, the horse soldiers and army, peasants and clergy.
 While the nobles held more power, the city grew under the merchants.
 Trade and increased wealth were the reason why Florence expanded.
 The late 12th century was a century dominated by the seemingly never-ending (they lasted until the 15th century!) battles between the Guelphs (who supported the Pope) and the Ghibellines (who supported the Holy Roman Emperor).
 Confusingly, in Florence, the Guelfs later fractured into the Black Guelphs and the White Guelphs.
 The Blacks continued to support the Papacy, while the Whites were opposed to Papal influence.
-An interesting anecdote is that Dante was a supporter of the White Guelphs and was actually exiled from Florence when the Black Guelphs took Florence over in 1302!
+An amusing anecdote is that Dante was a supporter of the White Guelphs and was exiled from Florence when the Black Guelphs took Florence over in 1302!

 A major catastrophe in both Florence and Europe’s history was the Black Death.
 This plague arrived from the East to Italy in the spring of 1348, letting loose an absolute rampage of death as never seen before in history.
 Giovanni Boccaccio wrote about the plague in his book The Decameron, after his experience of witnessing the spread devastation of Florence in 1348.
 The population of Florence was reduced by more than half!
-By the 14th century, the city began to recover and thanks to banking and trade, Florence rose in power again.
-The Florentine coin “Florin” became a standard currency in Europe, the middle class increased and many “blue collar” guilds were formed such as the wool guild, the tanners guild.
+By the 14th century, the city began to recover, and thanks to banking and trade, Florence rose in power again.
+The Florentine coin “Florin” became a standard currency in Europe, the middle class increased, and many “blue-collar” guilds were formed, such as the wool guild, the tanners guild.

 Perhaps the most interesting period in the history of Europe came next- the Renaissance.
-The idea of the Renaissance was a return to Greek classical antiquity and its concept of beauty, a resurgence of interest in philosophy and a thirst for knowledge especially in the area of mathematics and sciences.
+The idea of the Renaissance was a return to classical Greek antiquity and its concept of beauty, a resurgence of interest in philosophy, and a thirst for knowledge, especially in the area of mathematics and sciences.
 These ideas were spread with the invention of printing machines.
 Florence is, in fact, most revered for its Renaissance heritage, thanks in large part to the Medici family.
-Lorenzo Medici the “Magnificent” was one of the most important patrons of the arts in history.
+Lorenzo Medici, the “Magnificent,” was one of the most important patrons of the arts in history.
 It was under the Medici Family (who were powerful bankers and traders) that Florence became a capital of art, architecture, commerce, philosophical studies, and political intrigue.
 Artists, sculptors, and architects such as Donatello, Michelangelo, and Brunelleschi (who designed the magnificent Duomo) were all cultivated under the Medicis.

 The first half of the 20th century brought general hardship to Italy with two world wars.
 Florence suffered horrific floods in 1966 and much artistic patrimony was heavily damaged during the floods.
 As always, the city bounced back and is now one of the most visited cities in Italy.
 Apart from tourism, local industries include artisan glassware, ceramics, wine and Olive Oil production, wrought iron, leatherwork, and fashion.
 Be prepared to see swarms of tourists in Florence, but it is a small price to pay for the flabbergasting amount of stunning art and architecture on offer.
 Florence is definitely one of the most beautiful cities in Europe.